How to Build an Online Document Scanner with Python Django and Dynamic Web TWAIN

 return render(request, 'dwt/index.html')

-In the app folder ({project_folder}/dwt in this case), we create another file called urls.py and include the following code.
+Within the app folder {project_folder}/dwt, we create a file named urls.py and insert the code below:

 from django.urls import path